Ordinary teens with extraordinary compassion and concern for others.

 “Teen volunteers should be recognized for the important work that they do and the vital role that they play within the transdisciplinary team.
 Their youth and vitality bring great joy to our patients and families, bridging a gap that only they can accomplish.
 We are amazed at the passion and commitment in all of our teen volunteers. ” – Hospice of the Western Reserve Board Member

-All teens interested in becoming volunteers need to attend a comprehensive orientation class (only the first session of education series – click here for schedule) offered by the Hospice of the Western Reserve team and complete 4 hours of self study.
+All teens interested in becoming volunteers need to attend a comprehensive orientation class (only the first session of education series).
+Click here for the 2015 volunteer education schedule offered by the Hospice of the Western Reserve team and complete 4 hours of self study.
 After attending and completing the self study, you’ll have a better understanding of hospice care and Hospice of the Western Reserve’s role in the community, as well as the wide variety of teen volunteer opportunities available.